 We held a one-day workshop (see Appendix 2.
-Workshop agenda) in October 2018 at Melbourne University, to bring together the policy leads for this project and key researchers who have expertise in applied research for fire management, or in developing decisions support tools (or both; see see Error!
-Reference source not found.).
+Workshop agenda) in October 2018 at Melbourne University, to bring together the policy leads for this project and key researchers who have expertise in applied research for fire management, or in developing decisions support tools (or both; see see Appendix 3.
+Workshop participants).